-After a deduction has been made to allow for a non implementation rate based on past trends.
-Outline planning permissions are included in this total Suitable, available and achievable sites identified assessed in the SHLAA To dwellings per annum based on past trends.
+- 1. After a deduction has been made to allow for a non implementation rate based on past trends.
+Outline planning permissions are included in this total following assessment in the SHLAA - 2.
+Based on sites assessed in the SHLAA - 3.
+75 dwellings per annum based on past trends.
 Small sites are less than 0.2 ha.

-4.1.11 The figures show a surplus of 231 dwellings in relation to the District's housing requirement.
+4.1.10 The figures show a surplus of 261 dwellings in relation to the District's housing provision.
 This is a comparatively robust supply because a high proportion (62% of the requirement) is made up of development already built or with planning permission.
-Assuming these elements are built, and a discount has already been applied to the outstanding planning permissions total, then the remaining elements of the supply (potential allocations and small site allowance) exceed the total needed to meet the District's housing requirement by 18.5%.
+Assuming these elements are built, and a discount has already been applied to the outstanding planning permissions total, then the remaining elements of the supply (potential allocations and small site allowance) exceed the total needed to meet the District's housing provision by 21%.

-4.1.12 Housing Trajectory based on the figures is presented at Appendix 1.
+4.1.11 The Housing Trajectory based on the figures is presented at Appendix 1.
 The trajectory shows that the identified supply exceeds the requirement by the greatest extent over the first ten years.
-In this period, where the supply is made up of identified deliverable and developable sites, the District requirement, based on the annual figure is exceeded by 861 units (or 40%).
+In this period, where the supply is made up of identified deliverable and developable sites, the District provision, based on the annual figure is exceeded by 891 units (or 40%).

-4.1.13 There are other sources of supply that the Council will take into account in monitoring and managing the housing supply over the Core Strategy period.
+4.1.12 There are other sources of supply that the Council will take into account in monitoring and managing the housing supply over the Core Strategy period.
 Development from these sources will be monitored as part of the Annual Monitoring Report and added to the housing land supply.
 These are:

 - Small sites in the first ten years.
 In accordance with Government guidance the supply does not include a figure for small sites in this period beyond outstanding permissions.
 However, past trends suggest that small site windfalls are a significant contributor to housing completions and the SHLAA concludes that this will continue in the future.
 Actual completions from small site windfalls will count towards meeting the housing target once development is completed. - 2.
 Affordable housing "exception sites" developed under Policy SP4, which cannot be counted as contributing to the housing land supply until after completion. - 3.
-Redevelopment of business sites in urban areas for mixed use which may be permitted under Policy SP8. - 4.
-Large windfall sites beyond the first ten years.
+Redevelopment of business sites in urban areas for mixed use which may be permitted under Policy SP8.

+- 4. Large windfall sites beyond the first ten years.
 The SHLAA seeks to identify large sites for development during the Core Strategy period.
 However, identifying in advance sites for development more than ten years into the future is difficult, particularly redevelopment sites in urban areas.
-It is noteworthy that all the urban sites put forward in response to the SHLAA "call for sites" were identified for development in the first ten years.
+It is noteworthy that all the urban sites put forward in response to the SHLAA "call for sites" were identified by their promoters for development in the first ten years.
 In the longer term the SHLAA will be updated to identify the emergence of potential new urban housing land. - 5.
 Reserve Land.
-Land at Edenbridge, formerly safeguarded to meet long term development needs, is re-designated as Reserve Land in Policy LO6 so that it is available to be brought forward for development during the Core Strategy period if required.
+Land at Edenbridge, formerly safeguarded to meet long term development needs, is re-designated as Reserve Land in Policy LO6 so that it is available to be brought forward for development during the Core Strategy period if required. - 6.
+Development of areas of opportunity in Sevenoaks town centre under Policy LO3 which may include scope for some housing as part of mixed use development. - 7.
+Any additional contribution from safeguarded land at Westerham.